MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex1_DLP_policies.md

 1. On the **Assign admin units** page select **Next**.

-1. On the **Choose locations to apply the policy** page, select the checkbox for **Exchange email** to add this location to your DLP policy.
+1. On the **Choose where to apply the policy** page, select the checkbox for **Exchange email** to add this location to your DLP policy.

 1. Select **Next** until you reach the **Review and finish** page.